 Formula Two

 Now let's talk about the second most preferred formula for calculating estimates after project management.
-You can use formula number two when the project went off track due to any reasons or aspects.
-The main objective of formula 2 is to give an accurate report regarding the project going off track.
+You can use formula number two when the project goes off track due to any reason or aspect.
+The main objective of Formula 2 is to give an accurate report regarding the project going off track.

 This formula helps calculate the estimate at completion, or EAC, by adding the actual cost to the difference between the budget at completion and its earned value.
 This formula assumes that the rest of the project will follow the process as planned.
 Formula 2 to calculate EAC is like the following:

-You can use this formula for the calculations of estimates at completion.
+You can use this formula for the calculation of estimates at completion.
 For that, you need to put the value of the actual cost and budget at completion.
 It is also essential to know the earned value to complete the calculations.
-Put the value to know the results.
+Put the value in to know the results.

 Example: Suppose project B went off track somehow on any specific task.
-Reasons can be multiple.
+The reasons can be multiple.
 However, project Y has a budget at completion of around $100,000, and its earned value is approximately $30,000.
 After that, the actual cost was found to be $35,000.
-The rest of the tasks are expected to be on track with the budget of the original task.
+The rest of the tasks are expected to be on track with the original budget.

 Here are the calculations: